aaltenbernd/llm-sdc-training/README.md

 ## Prerequisites

 - Python 3.12.3
-- Experiments were conducted on a NVIDIA L40S
+- Experiments were conducted on an NVIDIA L40S

 ## Getting Started